rswestmoreland/Springbok/README.md

       }
     }

-command line of running Gazelle
+command line of running Springbok

-    $ start_server --path /path/to/app.sock --backlog 16384 -- plackup -s Gazelle \
+    $ start_server --path /path/to/app.sock --backlog 16384 -- plackup -s Springbok \
       -workers=20 --max-reqs-per-child 1000 --min-reqs-per-child 800 -E production -a app.psgi

 start\_server is bundled with [Server::Starter](https://metacpan.org/pod/Server%3A%3AStarter)

 # COMMAND LINE OPTIONS

-In addition to the options supported by plackup, Gazelle accepts the following options:
+In addition to the options supported by plackup, Springbok accepts the following options:

 ## --max-workers=#